In This Article

 In the past week, I’ve developed the annoying habit of constantly running my fingers through my hair, which might not seem like that big of a deal—except when I’m in a meeting or on a call or looking at dinner menu and suddenly realize I’ve been petting my hair like it’s some sort of soft baby Bichon for the past 10 minutes.
 I can’t help it.
 If this newfound habit is annoying for anyone in my vicinity, they can blame hairstylist David Mallett.

-The good news for anyone residing in New York is that Mallett just opened a brand-new salon in SoHo’s multi-brand boutique The Webster.
+The good news for anyone residing in New York is that Mallett has a salon in SoHo’s multi-brand boutique The Webster.
 The space is on the top level and instantly transports you to Paris with its airy, light-filled rooms and high ceilings (not to mention the French-speaking, well-dressed staff, all of whom Mallett brought over from his Parisian salons).
 The 1600-square-foot salon was designed by renowned French architect Charles Zana and feels at once luxe and homey.
 It was here that I experienced something Mallett calls the Tokyo Treatment, which is the reason for my newly developed habit of touching my hair 24/7.
 I was told Mallett’s mysteriously named treatment helped a friend who had recently gone platinum feel like her hair was actually healthy again, and so I went in with high expectations.

-First, I was led to a shampoo bowl where Mallett’s charming lead colorist, Anthony, washed my hair and explained the treatment.
+The Tokyo treatment is an intense Japanese professional salon hair treatment that's designed to repair, soothe and nourish damaged, dry, and color-treated hair.
+It's a pretty involved process that takes anywhere from 30 minutes to an hour to complete.
+Mallett’s charming lead colorist, Anthony, explained the treatment to me.
 He told me he would be infusing a medley of ingredients from Tokyo (ah, hence the name) into my strands—from eight keratins to hydrolyzed silk to something called ceramide 2, which supposedly makes up 80% of the fatty elements in your hair.
 Something about the way the ingredients are concocted allows them to penetrate deep into the hair shaft to fuse with its natural fibers and heal it from the inside instead of just sitting on top as a gloss would.

 After he had finished smacking the treatment into my hair, he left me for a few minutes and then came back and covered my strands with a balloon-looking hair wrap.
 The wrap expanded over the next few minutes, puffing out with warm steam.
 I snapped some selfies, obviously.
 Then, the treatment was finished.
 The whole thing took 30 minutes from start to finish.
 Mallett himself blow-dried my hair, and halfway through, I couldn’t help myself.
 I quickly ran my fingers through my hair, then did it again and again.
 Somehow, my dry, overdyed strands had transformed into baby hair.
 Well, not quite newborn hair, but maybe toddler or pre-teen hair.